customer service final

 In a world where so many businesses treat customer service as a "cost center" and a necessary evil, those who develop a customer-centric business plan will be the ones that find success.

 Still not convinced?
-Let me leave you with a few stats that show just how much a business can save by lowering churn and developing a deeper relationship with existing members
+Let me leave you with a few stats that show just how much a business can gain through improved customer retention and developing a deeper relationship with existing members:

 Make Your Customer Service Team Shine

-If you’re ready to take the next step and put your members first, stay tuned for next week’s article, From Bare Minimum to Concierge-Level Customer Service: Building Your Arsenal.
-In it, we’ll give you some of the tips and member engagement best practices Access learned along the way as we’ve developed our own top-performing team.
-We discuss all things customer loyalty, especially in regards to white label travel platforms which recent travel statistics show are in high demand (and also demand high levels of customer service.)
+If you're ready to take the next step and put your members first, stay tuned for our follow-up article coming soon.
+In it, we'll give you some of the tips and best practices Access learned along the way as we've developed our own top-performing team.
+We discuss how to improve customer retention through exceptional service, especially in regards to white label travel platforms which recent travel statistics show are in high demand (and also demand high levels of customer service.)

-After all, the best discount programs all back their discounts with the most firepower in the form of great customer care.
-In the meantime, if you have any questions, feel free to post them below.
+The best member discount programs all back their discounts with the most firepower in the form of great customer care.
+In the meantime, feel free to contact us or post your questions below.

 Topics: Customer Engagement, partnership marketing, Discount Programs, coupon marketing, customer service, coupon strategies, private discount programs, customer loyalty, Membership Organizations, loyalty programs, Employee Benefits